hellt/netdevops.me/content/post/2017/initial.md

 The type of content you could expect to appear here can be described (but not limited) by the following categories:

 - Intermediate level tutorials in the above mentioned areas judging that a reader has a network background
 - Tips and tricks, i.e. terse posts covering a particular workflow or technique

 <!--more-->

-## Other projects
+# Other projects
 My other blog -- [noshut.ru](http://noshut.ru) -- dedicated to Service Provider routing technologies in general and Nokia SROS in particular will stay alive, though I do not expect to write more _pure routing_ topics anytime soon.

 I will heavily rely on another paradigm CL -- continuous learning -- meaning that many of my posts here will be of a ** type

+# How to reach me
+I am pretty active on [Twitter](https://twitter.com/ntdvps) and [LinkedIn](https://www.linkedin.com/in/rdodin/).
+You can also drop me an email `dodin [d0t] roman {at} gmail.com`